fabrix-app/spool-sequelize/README.md

 ```

-For more informations about sequelize queries, please look at [the official documentation](http://docs.sequelizejs.com/en/latest/docs/querying/)
+For more information about sequelize queries, please look at [the official documentation](http://docs.sequelizejs.com/en/latest/docs/querying/)

 ## Tapestries query options
 Some options can be provide as query param for the `find` method, example `GET /api/v1/user`.